Tomgitpom/tic-tac-toe/testaus.md

 ### Manual testing
 The game was tested manually in different situations:
-- board sizes from 3 to 10
+- different board sizes
 - different win lengths
 - two-player mode
 - AI mode
-- all three AI difficulties
+- all three difficulty levels
 - win situations
 - draw situations

 ### Unit testing
-A simple unit test file can be added for testing basic logic, for example board size and win length.
+A simple Python test file was created to test the database functions.

 ### Automated testing possibility
-The project can be extended with automated testing using Python test files.
+The project can be extended with more automated tests later.

 ### User feedback
 Another person can test the game and give feedback about:
 - usability
 - controls
-- clarity of the interface
+- interface clarity
 - AI difficulty

 ---